TheRobBrennan/zeit-now-simple-integration/README.md

 ![__images/safari-01.png](__images/safari-01.png)

-If you view your locally running integration in the in Safari, you will see:
+If you view your locally running integration in Safari, you will see:

 ![__images/safari-02.png](__images/safari-02.png)